joeyates/dokku-nextcloud/README.md

 Make sure the value for `'overwrite.cli.url'` starts with https.

-You'll also need to allow large uploads to your server if you're planning to use client synchronisation.
+You'll also need to allow large uploads to your server:

 ```sh
 mkdir /home/dokku/nextcloud/nginx.conf.d/